DCMattyG/azure-arc-training/README.md

     ![LevelUp ArcBox Hyper-V](./docs/hyper-v-manager.png)

-11. Back in the Resource Group view, you can see that two of the Hyper-V VM's (CentOS & Win2K19) have already been onboarded to Azure Arc on your behalf:
+11. Back in the Resource Group view, you can see that two of the Hyper-V VM's (Ubuntu-01 & Win2K19) have already been onboarded to Azure Arc on your behalf:

     ![LevelUp ArcBox Arc Onboarded VMs](./docs/onboarded-vms.png)